 At almost 35 pounds this option is on the heavier side and may be difficult to lift in and out of the trunk of a vehicle.

-Wonderfold Multi-Purpose Four Passenger Wagon
+Wonderfold Wagon W4

 Customer review: